LASIK Technology at Harvard Eye Associates

 Monovision is when one eye is focused for distance vision and one eye is focused for near vision.
 This method of vision correction takes advantage of the fact that each of us has a dominant eye for distance vision and a non-dominant eye that is used more for depth perception.

 With monovision, the non-dominant eye is typically corrected to be sharply focused on up close (reading vision), and the dominant eye is sharply focused for distance vision.
 This allows the non-dominant eye to play a greater role in reading while the dominant eye plays a greater role in distance vision.
-With careful measurements and proper planning, monovision can provide good reading and distance vision for patients with presbyopia that would like to avoid the use of reading glasses.
+With careful measurements and proper planning, monovision can provide good reading and distance vision for patients with presbyopia who would like to avoid the use of reading glasses.
 After trying monovision and determining with your doctor that this is an appropriate treatment option for you, monovision can be accomplished with LASIK and other types of refractive surgery.

 If you’ve never heard of or tried monovision, it can be difficult to imagine what it is like.
 During your free LASIK Evaluation, the doctor will discuss what procedures you are a candidate for, demonstrate monovision (if you are an appropriate candidate) and provide you with the information you need to make an informed decision about your procedure.